A Guide to Major Congressional and Presidential Awards

 Historically, Congress has awarded Congressional Gold Medals to recognize a lifetime of contribution or a singular achievement.
 Each Congressional Gold Medal is individually authorized and requires the U.S. Mint to design and strike the medal.6

 Congressional Gold Medals can be awarded to either individuals or groups.
 When gold medals are awarded to individuals, the individual recipient, or his or her family, receives the gold medal.
-For instances in which a group is honored, a single gold medal is generally minted that is either awarded to the group or placed in a museum for future exhibition.
+For instances in which a group is honored, a single gold medal is generally minted that is awarded to the group and then often placed in a museum, which is specified in the authorization, for future exhibition.

 For additional information including a full list of Congressional Gold Medal recipients, see CRS Report R45101, Congressional Gold Medals: Background, Legislative Process, and Issues for Congress, by Jacob R. Straus.